1. Overview

 3.10.
 Color format

-A number will translate as a 16bit binary code to represent a RGB565 color code.
+A number will be translated as a 16 bit binary code to represent a RGB565 color code.

 4. Global Functions